ibm-cloud-docs/key-protect/kmip.md

 KMIP adapters are created using {{site.data.keyword.keymanagementserviceshort}} root keys.
 If you do not have a root key, [create one](/docs/key-protect?topic=key-protect-create-root-keys).

+Before you begin, ensure that you have the [`Manager` role or the `KmipAdapterManager` role](/docs/key-protect?topic=key-protect-manage-access) on the instance.

 To create an adapter:

-1. Navigate to the **KMIP Adapters** panel using the left navigation.
-If this is your first adapter, the table should be empty.
-Note that you must either have the [`Manager` role or the `KmipAdapterManager` role](/docs/key-protect?topic=key-protect-manage-access) on the instance in order to create an adapter.
+1. In the navigation menu, click **KMIP adapters**.
+If this is your first adapter, the table is empty.

-2. Find the **Create Adapter** button and click it.
+2. Click **Create**.

+3. In the side panel, provide the following information:
+   * **Name** - Enter a name for the adapter (2-40 characters).
+   * **Description** (optional) - Enter a description for the adapter (2-240 characters).
-3. In the open side panel, give the adapter a **Name** and, optionally, a **Description**.
-Note that names must contain at least two and no more than 40 characters.
-If you choose to give it a description, it must be at least two and no more than 240 characters.
-After that has been completed, you can choose the root key you want to use to create this adapter and to encrypt the KMIP keys it creates.
-Choosing a root key is mandatory.
-Note that your root key must be in an `active` state for your adapter to function correctly.
+   * **Root key** - Select the root key to use for this adapter.
+The root key encrypts the KMIP keys that the adapter creates.
+Your root key must be in an `active` state for your adapter to function correctly.

-4. Adding a public TLS certificate allows the holder of its corresponding private certificate to communicate with {{site.data.keyword.keymanagementserviceshort}} via its associated KMIP adapter.
-Only certificates authorized under a KMIP adapter will be permitted to make KMIP protocol requests against your instance.
-Note that resources managed via the KMIP protocol cannot be accessed via HTTP API.
+4. Optional: Add a public TLS certificate to allow the holder of the corresponding private certificate to communicate with {{site.data.keyword.keymanagementserviceshort}} through the KMIP adapter.
+Only authorized certificates can make KMIP protocol requests against your instance.

-   While you do not need to add any certificates during the creation of the adapter, if you know which certificates you want to add, you can do so by clicking the **Add certificates (optional)** tab in the panel.
-In the resulting screen, click the **Upload certificate** button, give the certificate a name, and input the contents of the certificate (the material must be in PEM format and contain the `BEGIN CERTIFICATE` and `END CERTIFICATE` tags).
-Note that it can take a few minutes for the certificate to be associated.
-Also, a certificate can only be associated with a single adapter in a {{site.data.keyword.keymanagementserviceshort}} region.
+   To add a certificate:
+   1. Click **Add**.
+   2. Enter a name for the certificate.
+   3. Enter the certificate contents in PEM format, including the `BEGIN CERTIFICATE` and `END CERTIFICATE` tags.
+   4. Click **Add certificate**.

+   Certificate association can take a few minutes.
+A certificate can only be associated with a single adapter in a {{site.data.keyword.keymanagementserviceshort}} region.

+Resources managed through the KMIP protocol cannot be accessed through the HTTP API.
+{: note}

-Keep the private key of any uploaded certificates secure, as any certificate uploaded to a KMIP adapter will have the ability to make all supported KMIP operations.
+Keep the private key of any uploaded certificates secure.
+Any certificate uploaded to a KMIP adapter can make all supported KMIP operations.
 {: important}

 ## Configuring a KMIP client to communicate with an adapter
 {: #kmip-client}

-To communicate with your adapter, you must either [setup VMWare](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html){: external} (which will take care of your communications to your client, once you have associated the certificate provided by VMWare to it), or have created a KMIP client that can communicate over TCP with mTLS and can send messages using the TTLV message format [as described in KMIP specifications](https://docs.oasis-open.org/kmip/spec/v1.4/os/kmip-spec-v1.4-os.html#_Toc490660910){: external}.
+To communicate with your adapter, you must either [set up VMware](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html){: external} or create a KMIP client that can communicate over TCP with mTLS and send messages using the TTLV message format [as described in the KMIP specifications](https://docs.oasis-open.org/kmip/spec/v1.4/os/kmip-spec-v1.4-os.html#_Toc490660910){: external}.

-For VMWare vSphere, follow the steps outlined in [Add a Standard Key Provider Using the vSphere Client](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html){: external}.
-When adding a standard key provider, use the [{{site.data.keyword.keymanagementserviceshort}} endpoint](https://cloud.ibm.com/docs/key-protect?topic=key-protect-regions) specific to your instance's region.
-For example, for the {{site.data.keyword.keymanagementserviceshort}} instance in region `us-south` , use `us-south.kms.cloud.ibm.com` as the address and `5696` as the port, which is the default for the KMIP server.
+For VMware vSphere, follow the steps in [Add a Standard Key Provider Using the vSphere Client](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html){: external}.
+When you add a standard key provider, use the [{{site.data.keyword.keymanagementserviceshort}} endpoint](/docs/key-protect?topic=key-protect-regions) specific to your instance's region.
+For example, for a {{site.data.keyword.keymanagementserviceshort}} instance in the `us-south` region, use `us-south.kms.cloud.ibm.com` as the address and `5696` as the port.

-As described in the previous step 4, the vSphere client needs to upload its client certificate in the adapter in order for it to communicate with the KMIP adapter.
-Follow the steps outlined in [Use the Certificate Option to Establish a Standard Key Provider Trusted Connection](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html#GUID-5797AA3E-98EC-4190-A2BB-8E5A3E5F9820){: external} guide to download the client certificate.
-This certificate can be uploaded into the adapter.
+The vSphere client must upload its client certificate to the adapter to communicate with the KMIP adapter.
+Follow the steps in [Use the Certificate Option to Establish a Standard Key Provider Trusted Connection](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vsphere-security.html#GUID-5797AA3E-98EC-4190-A2BB-8E5A3E5F9820){: external} to download the client certificate, then upload it to the adapter.

 ## Granting access to KMIP